 - 1. This document establishes policies and procedures that govern retention, promotion, and granting of tenure for probationary faculty, and the promotion of tenured faculty (RTP). - 2.
 This RTP Policy (and its associated appendices) applies to each faculty hired after the original adoption of this document in the 2003-04 Academic Year.
 Faculty members within the retention, tenure or promotion cycle at the time of this document's adoption may elect to continue under the RTP Policy in force at the time of their hire.
-If a faculty member receives tenure or promotion or both under the "old" RTP Policy (SP 01-44) and more than 6 years have passed since the faculty member's

-Comment [RTC1]: I'm suggesting removing this sentence, because with following sentence about 6 years passing makes the sentence I've deleted meaningless, and so this sentence might as well come out last personnel action, they must submit their request for promotion under the current RTP Policy (SP06-11).
-If fewer than six years have passed since their last personnel action (tenure or promotion or both), faculty members may remain under the 'old' RTP Policy and submit their request and materials according to the 'old' RTP Policy (SP 01-44).

-- 3. The policies in this document apply to teaching, counseling, and library faculty. - 4.
+Following a personnel action carried out under the old policy (Tenure or Promotion or both), the faculty member will be subject to the current policy.
+If a faculty member receives tenure or promotion or both under the "old" RTP Policy (SP 01-44) and more than 6 years has passed since this last personnel action, they must submit their request for promotion under this RTP Policy (SP06-11).
+If less than six years have passed since their last personnel action (tenure or promotion or both), faculty members may remain under the 'old' RTP Policy (SP 01-44). - 3.
+The policies in this document apply to teaching, counseling, and library faculty. - 4.
 At California State University Channel Islands, all phases of the RTP process support faculty growth and development as well as serve as the formal means of evaluation.
-To further growth and development, it is important both to the University and to the faculty member that each faculty member establishes a plan to meet program and University standards, as reflected in this document, for RTP. - 5.
-The policies and procedures of this document are subject to Board of Trustees policies; the California Administrative Code, Title 5; California Education Code; the Unit 3 Collective Bargaining Agreement (CBA); and other applicable State and Federal laws. - 6.
+To further growth and development, it is important both to the University and to the faculty member that each faculty member establishes a plan to meet program and University standards, as reflected in this document, for RTP.

+- 5. The policies and procedures of this document are subject to Board of Trustees policies; the California Administrative Code, Title 5; California Education Code; the Unit 3 Collective Bargaining Agreement (CBA); and other applicable State and Federal laws. - 6.
 Throughout this document, the word shall indicates mandatory action; the word may indicates permissive action.